LudwigThePig/airbnb-reviews/Guides/awsGuide.md

   - To exit the shell at anytime, type `exit` and hit enter.
 3. If that worked, try typing `mongo` into the shell.
 Did that work?
 Great!
 Now you know enough to be dangerous.
 To get started, type `db.myCollection.insert({foo: 'bar'})` 10,000,000 times...
 Hmm, there has got to be a better way of doing this.

-We will connect to this MongoDB the same way that we connect to any other database.
-We just need to build out our connection string.
-Again, we will be using MongoDB for this tutorial but the concepts will be the same.
-We will need to procure a _username_, _password_, _URL_, and a valid _port_.
+## Creating our connection string

+SSHing is great for setting up our server and database but we cannot SSH into our server everytime we want to query our database.
+Instead, we will want to set up a connection string and connect to the port.
+We already exposed our port.
+All we need to do is procure a _username_, _password_, _URL_, and that _port_.

 1. Lets start with our username and password.
 In the Mongo shell, enter the following.
   ```